MapManagement/gpu-passthrough/passthrough/arch/prerequisites.md

 because of its Rolling Releases and increased modularity.
 If you need any more information about the build of the machine using Arch, visit [the guide of the official Arch wiki](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF).

+## BIOS Settings
+As always, a machine that passes specific devices to guest, it is necessary to enable some features in your BIOS.
+Therefore the list of the settings you need to check for is identical to the Pop_OS! build:
+- enable IOMMU
+- enable VT-d and VT-x (Intel) or AMD-V (AMD) for virtualization support
+- if needed enable CSM and/or ACS

 ## Needed Packages
 - [qemu](https://wiki.archlinux.org/title/QEMU)
 - [virt-manager](https://virt-manager.org/)